20 Signs of A Psychopath: Recognize Their Toxic Traits

 Psychopaths may rely on others for financial support or resources, exploiting their generosity and kindness.

-Real-life example: Maury Travis, who killed between 12 and 20 women, lived in the basement of his mother Sandra Travis’ house, using it as a torture chamber.
+Real-life example: Maury Travis, who offed between 12 and 20 women, lived in his mother Sandra Travis’s basement, using it as his correctional facility.

 15. Lack of Commitments & Attachments